malheiros7j/jbm-health-insurance-cross-sell/README.md

 ![rf!](image/rf_tuned.png)

-As all the models performs similar, we will choose the model which the size of the model object is the smallest, which in this case is the LGBM Classifier.
+As all the models perform similarly, we will choose the model whose size of the model object is the smallest, which in this case is the LGBM Classifier.

 |Model | Object Size |
 |:--:|:---:|